What is Rebels with a Cause?

 The Itinerary

-This tour is more than a window into the rich culture, history, heritage and traditions of Pakistan and its people– it’s a chance to immerse yourselves beyond being a “tourist”.
+This tour is more than a window into the rich culture, history, ancient mountain values, and heritage of Pakistan and its people– it’s a chance to immerse yourselves beyond being a “tourist”.
 It’s an exchange.
-The window works both ways, and riders see full circle the weight they have in creating a meaningful impact.
+The window works both ways, and riders see full circle the potential they have in creating meaningful impact, along what many have described, “a life altering journey”.
 The rippling effects are very real.
-Alone, we can only do so much, but with the force of community, the rewards are life-altering, and you’ll see it first hand.
+Alone, we can only do so much, but with the force of community, the rewards are infinite, and you’ll see it first hand.

 Day 0 - Islamabad